About

 Singing To Make A Difference

 The Commonwealth Quartet began in 1993 by Bobby Simpson when he asked Dewayne Harris to join the group as the tenor, which was met with resistance by Dewayne, who was singing in another quartet.
 Bass, Charley Witty and lead, Gary Martin soon joined the group.
 As three of the members lived in Kentucky, they came up with the name The Commonwealth Quartet.
-There have been very few personell changes over the years with Steve Barour and then Shane Harris at the lead position, Tom Sammons at baritone, and Larry Mayfield and Kevin Sanderson at bass.
+There have been very few personell changes over the years with Steve Barbour and then Shane Harris at the lead position, Tom Sammons at baritone, and Larry Mayfield and Kevin Sanderson at bass.
 That was until December 2019 when Tom passed away, Kevin resigned due to a family health issue and Shane decided to retire.
 Dewayne was at a crossroads.
-He went to God in fervent prayer and told God that if h\He wanted the group to continue, then HE would have to put it together...then God began to move in a mighty way.
-One by one He led the new members to Dewayne and the current arrangement was formed.
+He went to God in fervent prayer and told God that if He wanted the group to continue, then HE would have to put it together...then God began to move in a mighty way.
+Even with the departure of Richard Harris, Bobby and Dana Simpson recently God has continued to bless the group with new members and the current arrangement was formed.

 Curtis Morrison is the lead singer of the Commonwealth Quartet.
 Curtis brings a rich 50 year experience to Commonwealth.
 He has had his own group for the past several years.
 Curtis previously sang in the Yours Truly Trio.
 Curtis also sang with gospel legend David Reece and the Rangers.
 Curtis' mother Judy wrote a southern gospel standard made famous by the Kingsmen Quartet, "Child, Child" known all over southern gospel music circles.
 Curtis has a clear and solid lead that will compliment the quartet.
 He lives in Clarksville Tennessee.